 - The mandatory Confirmation Retreat will be held prior to Confirmation, TBD.

 - The Confirmation Class Registration Form and Sponsor Form can be found to the right.
-Please return as soon as possible.
+The Sponsor form is due NO LATER THAN November 28, 2017.

 The goal of the Confirmation program is to help those who participate in it to deepen their personal relationship with God, to develop their sense of belonging in a living Christian community, and to personally ratify their membership in the Catholic Church.
 It is assumed that the process of confirming the faith has been ongoing in their lives and that it will continue to be renewed long after they have completed the program.